lindig/ascii85/README.md

 sections _ASCII Base-85 Strings_ and _ASCII85Encode Filter_ in the
 PostScript manual.

+# Install from OPAM

+The easiest way to install Ascii85 is to use OCaml's package manager:

+    opam install ascii85

-# Building
+# Building from Source

+If you don't use opam, you can build Ascii85 from source code.
 Ascii85 is implemented in OCaml.
 It does not rely on libraries outside of the standard library and was developed with OCaml 4.02.1.
 The default for `PREFIX` is `$HOME`.

     make
     make PREFIX=/usr/local install